Ten Ways to Introduce Competition to Young Tennis Players

 • Anytime a player and parent want to hit together, they must book the court using the walk-on guidelines (24-hour limit)

-• The parent does not have to be a member of the club nor do they have to pay court time! - Their child's walk-on pass will suffice.
+• The parent does not have to be a member of the club, nor do they have to pay court time! – Their child’s walk-on pass will suffice.

 • The parent can only hit with their child and not any other kids.

-We have had lots of HS players that have jumped at this opportunity because it is a fun way for them to earn service hours for their National Honor Society.
-Again, the key is training the HS players on what they should do to ensure the time spent on the court is valuable and helps the younger player to rally as soon as possible.
-I have seen many of our more experienced HS players be able to rally a ball with these young players because they have better control.
-In many cases, these same young players are not able to sustain a rally with another player of the same age.
+We have had many HS players jump at this opportunity because it is a fun way to earn service hours for their National Honor Society.
+Again, the key is training HS players on what they should do to ensure their time on the court is valuable and helps the younger player rally as soon as possible.

-5) Promote Play in Your Publications: Currently, we use the USTA's Junior Team Tennis (JTT) program to get our players playing.
-It took years of tweaking but now we have more than 200 kids playing competitive matches every week during our indoor season (Oct-Mar).
+5) Promote Play in Your Publications: Currently, we use the USTA’s Junior Team Tennis (JTT) program to get our players playing.
+It took years of tweaking, but now we have more than 200 kids playing competitive matches every week during our indoor season (Oct-Mar).

-PRACTICE DAYS PLAY DAYS
+• PRACTICE DAYS PLAY DAYS

 Tues 6-7 pm and/or Sat 9-10 am Saturdays from 5-6 pm